Picard groups in $p$-adic Fourier theory: Preliminaries on Dedekind domains

-We recall some divisor theory of Krull domains (cf. \cite{B-CA}, VII.1) thereby fixing some notation.
-An integral domain $A$ is called a {\it Krull domain} if there exists a family of discrete valuations $(v_i)_{i\in I}$ on $K:=Quot(A)$ such that $A$ equals the intersection of the valuation rings of the $v_i$ and such that for $x\neq 0$ almost all $v_i(x)$ vanish.
-For the general theory of valuations we refer to \cite{B-CA}, VI.3.
-Any Dedekind ring is a noetherian regular Krull domain.
+We recall some divisor theory for Dedekind domains, cf. \cite{B-CA}, VII.\S2, thereby fixing some notation.
+Recall that an integral domain is a {\it Dedekind domain} if it is noetherian, integrally closed and every nonzero prime ideal is maximal.